svrnm/parallelGBC/README.txt

-Parallel Groebner Basis Computation (alpha 0.1)
+Parallel Groebner Basis Computation (beta 0.5)

 LICENSE
 This program is free software; see LICENSE.TXT for more details